ME-Data-Pipeline-Software/acoustic_doppler_pipelines/pipelines/sigvm/README.md

 ## Data Collection
-The ADCP should be mounted in its teardrop-shaped fairing and mounted at a 45 degree angle, where the X-axis is pointed to port when the ADCP is upside down.
-Enable bottom track if the water depth is within the ADCP's range.
+The ADCP should be mounted in its teardrop-shaped fairing and mounted at a 45 degree angle, where the X-axis is pointed to port when the ADCP is upside down (-45 deg).
+Follow the instructions in the Nortek software to configure and run the ADCP.
+A bin size of 0.5 m and a blank distance of 0.5 m are good general parameters.
+Enable bottom track and/or the altimeter if the water depth is within the ADCP's range, but turn them off if not.
+Disable the echosounder if not needed as well.

 The Advanced Navigation Compass should be mounted directly above the ADCP and longitudinally aligned with the vessel bow and stern.
 It should be set to the channel outputting NMEA (typically 9001 or 9002), not "ANPP" (Advanced Navigation Packet Protocol), which can be set from the Compass's internal html webpage.
 The RMC (for NTP), GGA (position), VTG (speed), and HDT (heading) sentences should be active and set to at least 2 Hz if bottom track is running, 10 Hz if not.

 ## Prerequisites